View Categories

 Liquor Policies: Social Welfare, Personal Liberties and the Constitutional Essence of Directive Principles of State Policy

-• The principal reason why many prohibition strategies fail is because they seem to be based on the simplistic assumption that cutting off the supply impacts effective demand for alcohol.
+• Many prohibition strategies fail because they assume cutting off the supply will reduce effective demand for alcohol.

-• Invest in creating better awareness among citizens about the negative impact of alcohol consumption.
+Invest in raising awareness about the negative effects of alcohol consumption.

 • A pragmatic approach that accepts drinking as part of the social culture and aims to regulate it is likely to be a more effective stance rather than taking a moralistic or emotional view that views drinking as the purveyor of all evils.